April 5, 2022

 • Stressors in our environment can also negatively affect our executive functioning, which we have all experienced during the pandemic.

-When faced with continuous stress or uncertainty, the emotional brain takes over, blocking access to our wise prefrontal cortex.
+Faced with life-threatening situations, our emotional brain takes over, blocking access to our wise prefrontal cortex.
 We don’t think clearly or make good choices.
 We can feel stuck.
 These are the obvious sources of executive dysfunction.
 However, over years of my work with clients, I’ve learned to keep my eyes open for a source that is often not expressed out loud – grief.

 Grief and Executive Function